gardenappl/lbry-sync-ytdl/README.md

 * curl
 * the LBRY app (or a standalone "lbrynet" daemon)

+## Known issues

+If you're using an older version of FFmpeg, some videos might fail to convert to .mp4.
+In that case, try using this option:

+`lbry-sync-ytdl --ytdl-options '--postprocessor-args "-strict -2"' ...`

 ## Notes

 Keep in mind that there might be issues when uploading massive playlists (e.g. more than 50 videos).
 If you encounter errors during the process: